 Lift phones that transmit emergency calls over the traditional fixed network are affected by the switch to IP.
-Swisscom plans to replace the traditional fixed network connections with IP-compatible telephone lines by the end of 2017.
-Beginning 2018, full transition of customer lines to IP in larger regions across Switzerland will go ahead to drive dismantling of the old network infrastructure in those areas.
+Most lines will be switched to IP by the end of 2017.
+At the beginning of 2018, the full migration of customer lines to IP in larger regions across Switzerland will start at the beginning of 2018 to drive dismantling of the old infrastructure in those areas.
 Customers who have not yet switched to an IP product by then will be helped to do so by Swisscom.
 We advise lift manufacturers on mobile telephony products or alternatives specially designed for the lift sector.

 Contact your maintenance agreement provider or the lift manufacturer as soon as possible.
 They will take the necessary steps to ensure the reliable operation of your lift phone system.